Definition of Soil PH and PH, Forms of H+ ion in soil, Grading of soil according to PH Value

 Grading of soil according to PH Value

-The PH value, therefore represent the amount of free active acidity and not the total quantity of potential acidity.
+The PH value, therefore, represents the amount of free active acidity and not the total quantity of potential acidity.
 In other words, it represents the intensity of acidity of a solution.
-In this scale, the P” values ranges from 0-14, where PH = 0 represent the highest Inuit of active acidity and P” =14 the highest degree of basicity.
+In this scale, the P” values range from 0-14, where PH = 0 represents the highest Inuit of active acidity and P” =14 the highest degree of basicity.
 Neutrally represent PH = 7.
 Therefore, P” = 7 shows neutral reaction.
 When P” is less than 7 the solution is acidic.
 When it is above 7, it is alkaline.

 Therefore, the grading of soil according to PH values are given below-